bisgardo/concordium-docker/README.md

 ## Build and/or run using Docker Compose

-The project includes a full Docker Compose deployment for running a node and collector, optionally along with a set of related services (each of which is enabled individually).
+The project includes a full Docker Compose (v2) deployment for running a node and collector, optionally along with a set of related services (each of which is enabled individually).
+Instructions on how to install the Compose plugin are given in the [official documentation](https://docs.docker.com/compose/install/).

+The project has been tested with Compose v2.20.2.

 The main setup is configured in [`docker-compose.yaml`](./docker-compose.yaml) and is thoroughly parameterized to work with any Concordium blockchain network (including unofficial ones).

-It relies on features that are available only in relatively recent versions of Compose.
-The `requirements.txt` file pins a compatible version (the latest v1 release at the time of this writing) which may be installed (preferably in a [virtualenv](https://docs.python.org/3/library/venv.html)) using `pip install -r requirements.txt`.
-The setup has not yet been tested with [Compose v2](https://docs.docker.com/compose/cli-command/).

 To build and run a node/collector instance on Mainnet with Prometheus enabled, adjust and run the following command: